lencap/kube/README.md

   * `vagrant ssh kmaster`
   * `vagrant ssh kminion`

-On master node, init the cluster:
+Initialize the cluster from kmaster:
   * `kubeadm config images pull`
   * `kubeadm init --service-cidr 10.96.0.0/12 --pod-network-cidr=192.168.0.0/16 --apiserver-advertise-address 10.11.12.2`

 If above runs correctly, it will tell you how to:
   * Connect to the cluser as a regular user and,
-  * How to add additional nodes to the cluster
+  * How to add additional nodes to the cluster (see below sample message that will be displayed)

 ```
 Your Kubernetes master has initialized successfully!